iai-callgrind/iai-callgrind/README.md

     </a>
 </div>

-Iai-Callgrind is an experimental benchmarking harness that uses Callgrind to perform extremely precise measurements of Rust code.
+Iai-Callgrind is a benchmarking framework and harness that uses Callgrind to provide extremely accurate and consistent measurements of Rust code, making it perfectly suited to run in environments like a CI.

-This is a fork of the great [Iai](https://github.com/bheisler/iai) library rewritten to use Valgrind's [Callgrind](https://valgrind.org/docs/manual/cl-manual.html) instead of [Cachegrind](https://valgrind.org/docs/manual/cg-manual.html) but also adds other improvements.
+This crate started as a fork of the great [Iai](https://github.com/bheisler/iai) crate rewritten to use Valgrind's [Callgrind](https://valgrind.org/docs/manual/cl-manual.html) instead of [Cachegrind](https://valgrind.org/docs/manual/cg-manual.html) but also adds a lot of other improvements and features.

 ## Table of Contents